rsc-cis133DA-in-v12/CIS133DA-L9-Project-Template/README.md

    - Apply 10px of padding on all sides.
 7. Style the top table headers to adjust the bottom border width to be medium instead of thin.
 8. Style the left table headers to adjust the right border width to be medium instead of thin.
 9. Below the table styles, create a comment that displays: **Form Styles**.
+Add the form styles as follows:
 10. Style the form to:
     - Apply a thin solid dark border on all sides of the element.
     - Apply 20px of padding to all sides.